-Holly Rhue, associate editor
+Holly Rhue, associate editorial director

 “I comfortably go foundation-free to work, drinks, and dates.
 But mascara is pretty much non-negotiable for me.
 While I have fairly long lashes naturally, they’re bleach blonde, which means I feel like a naked mole rat when I’m not wearing eye makeup.
 So when eyelash extensions first started getting popular, I didn’t take a breath before booking an appointment.
-I hurriedly booked one of the first lash artists that showed up on Google in my neighborhood, and did very little research before having them done.
+I hurriedly booked one of the first lash artists that showed up on Google in my neighborhood and did very little research before having them done.

 The result was gorgeous (I woke up with a full fringe of eyelashes and went to work without putting on any makeup at all), but after a week I started waking up to my pillowcase covered in eyelashes—both extensions and my own natural lashes.
 My lash artist turned out to be a cosmetologist who specializes in nails, someone who definitely shouldn’t have been working on my eye area.
 I later learned that the 30 minutes it took her to evaluate my eye area, apply the extensions, and let them dry should have taken over an hour if done correctly.
 Operating this quickly meant she was pretty rough on my natural lashes, leading to the pillowcase massacre.
-Losing that many lashes scarred me forever, so I would only ever get extensions again if it were for a special occasion, like my wedding.
+Losing that many lashes scarred me forever, so I would only ever get extensions again if it were for a special occasion, like my wedding."

 Holly's Editor Tip: “My tip for anyone interested in lash extensions is to thoroughly research your lash artist.
 See a licensed esthetician who specializes in eyelashes, rather than a cosmetologist.
 If you’re concerned about damage, try a lash lift and tint before you resort to extensions.”

-Faith Xue, editorial director, trending
+Faith Xue, former editorial director

-“I look back on my lash extension experience the same way I look back on my exes--I'm glad I met them and they certainly taught me a lot, but I'm ultimately better off without them.
+“I look back on my lash extension experience the same way I look back on my exes—I'm glad I met them and they certainly taught me a lot, but I'm ultimately better off without them.
 I first got lash extensions back in 2013 because I saw a deal for them on Groupon.
-Thus, began an almost two-year tumultuous relationship of love, loss (of lashes), and awkward in-between stages before I could go in for my fill.
+Thus began an almost two-year tumultuous relationship of love, loss (of lashes), and awkward in-between stages before I could go in for my fill.
 By the end of that time, my natural lashes had turned into little stubs.
 I was horrified.
-I was able to grow them back by religiously applying GrandeLash every night, but it was too late--the damage was done.
+I was able to grow them back by religiously applying GrandeLash every night, but it was too late—the damage was done.
 I couldn't un-see the sight of my short, stubby lashes, and I vowed I'd never put them through that cycle again.
-I know every lash extension specialist tells you that they won't harm your natural lashes if done correctly, but maybe I just have really weak lashes--I would go to the top lash technicians and every time the last extension fell out, I was greeted with much shorter natural lashes than when I had started.
-Plus, by then I had discovered Lashify, which gave me the power to do my own natural-looking extensions at home that would last a few days with zero damage.
+I know every lash extension specialist tells you that they won't harm your natural lashes if done correctly, but maybe I just have really weak lashes—I would go to the top lash technicians, and every time the last extension fell out, I was greeted with much shorter natural lashes than when I had started.
+Plus, by then I had discovered Lashify, which gave me the power to do my own natural-looking extensions at home that would last a few days with zero damage."

-Faith's Editor Tip: “Make sure you know that eyelash extensions are a monetary investment, because you'll have to go back every two to four weeks for fills.
+Faith's Editor Tip: “Make sure you know that eyelash extensions are a monetary investment because you'll have to go back every two to four weeks for fills.
 And try to take breaks where you let your natural lashes do their thing (and use an eyelash conditioning serum to bring them back to health).”

-Lash Extension Alternatives
+Classic Lash Extension Alternatives

 Lash extensions work, plain and simple.
 They can enhance almost anyone’s eyelashes, which means you’ll wake up with fuller, longer, darker lashes—but not without paying the price.
 Extensions are expensive, and even if you do everything you’re supposed to when it comes to aftercare, it’s still very possible that you’ll experience some damage to your natural lashes, including breakage and fallout.
-But with that being said, eyelashes are hair afterall, and in most cases will grow back within a few weeks.
+But with that being said, eyelashes are hair, after all, and in most cases they'll grow back within a few weeks.
 When it comes to safety, dermatologists compare eyelash extensions to getting acrylic nails; they’re not necessarily good for you, but they’re not likely to cause any serious health concerns either, so you may decide that the aesthetics of extensions outweigh the potential side effects (which, most commonly, include irritation, infection, and allergic reactions).
 If you’re planning to get eyelash extensions, have them applied by a licensed esthetician to avoid these side effects.